 As the nature of work continues to evolve and become increasingly distributed, the tips and tools discussed here will only become more crucial in helping leaders create safe spaces for their employees.

-With the trend of distributed work looking to far outlive the pandemic that sparked its adoption, managers at all levels will benefit from taking these notes to heart, and start practicing them as soon as possible.
+With the trend of hybrid working looking to far outlive the pandemic that sparked its adoption, managers at all levels will benefit from taking these notes to heart, and start practising them as soon as possible.

 Of course, when all is said and done, the greatest change towards better psychological safety has to come from an organisation’s leadership.